RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 The platform is composed of three main layers:

 1.  **Frontend (UI):** A modern, high-concurrency **Next.js** application providing a real-time streaming chat interface.
-Protected by a Global Load Balancer with Identity-Aware Proxy (IAP) and Cloud Armor.
+Accessible publicly via Global Load Balancer, secured by Firebase Authentication.
-2.  **Backend Agent (Neural Core):** An asynchronous **FastAPI** service orchestrating the RAG pipeline, secured by OIDC authentication and internal-only networking.
+2.  **Backend Agent (Neural Core):** An asynchronous **FastAPI** service orchestrating the RAG pipeline, secured by internal-only networking and Firebase Token verification.
 3.  **Infrastructure (Terraform):** Fully automated deployment using "Infrastructure as Code."

 ## Architecture Decisions & Rationale

-### 1. Authentication: Google Identity (IAP) vs. Firebase
+### 1. Authentication: Firebase Authentication
-I explicitly chose **Identity-Aware Proxy (IAP)** over Firebase Authentication for this enterprise architecture.
+I chose **Firebase Authentication** to provide a flexible "Public Door" for the application while maintaining security.
-*   **Zero-Code Auth:** IAP handles the entire login flow (OIDC, 2FA, session management) at the infrastructure level (Load Balancer) before the request ever reaches the container.
-This eliminates the need for complex auth logic in the application code.
+*   **Broad Access:** Allows users to sign in with Google, Microsoft (Hotmail/Outlook), Email/Password, and other providers, making the platform accessible to external users, not just internal employees.
-*   **Zero Trust:** It enforces a "Zero Trust" model where access is granted based on identity and context at the edge, rather than just at the application level.
+*   **Application-Level Security:** Authentication is handled by the application logic (Frontend & Backend) using the Firebase SDK, replacing the previous infrastructure-level IAP barrier.
-*   **Enterprise Integration:** It integrates seamlessly with Google Workspace identities, making it ideal for internal enterprise tools.
+*   **Session Management:** Firebase handles secure session management and token refreshing on the client side.

 ### 2. Communication: Asyncio vs. Pub/Sub
 While Pub/Sub is excellent for decoupled, asynchronous background tasks, I utilize **Python's `asyncio`** within FastAPI for the chat interface.